Killing of Patrick Kelly: Justice campaign

-The trial collapsed after incriminating statements he allegedly made following his arrest were ruled inadmissible.
+A 2008 trial of Brendan McFarlane, related to the abduction of Tidey, collapsed after incriminating statements McFarlane allegedly made following his arrest were ruled inadmissible.
 No-one was ever convicted of the soldier's killing.

 During the 2011 Irish presidential election Kelly's eldest son, David, confronted Sinn Féin candidate and former IRA commander, Martin McGuinness.
 McGuinness denied knowing the killers or that he was a member of the IRA Army Council at the time.
 Kelly called him a liar, saying that before there could be any reconciliation, there had to be truth, and "I want truth today.
 Murder is murder.
 I want justice for my father."
 He later described McGuinness' presidential bid as an "obscenity, because his organisation killed members of the security forces...
 I feel sympathy for all people who were killed by the Provisional IRA over the years - Detective Garda Jerry McCabe in Limerick and all the other people."
 McGuinness later responded, stating that "As a republican leader I have never and would never stand over attacks on the Garda Síochána or the Defence Forces."
 However, he refused to condemn the killings of Kelly and Sheehan.